oxnz/oxnz.github.io/_posts/2016-08-15-cpp-concurrency.md

 ```

 only one thread can wait for the `std::future`, if you need to wait for the same event from more than one thread, you need to use `std::shared_future` instead.

+>
+If the function call invoked as part of `std::async` throws an exception, that exception is stored in the future in place of a stored value, the future becomes ready, and a call to `get()` rethrows that stored exception.
+>
+(Note: the standard leaves it unspecified whether it is the original exception object that’s rethrown or a copy; different compilers and libraries make different choices on this mat- ter.)
+The same happens if you wrap the function in a std::packaged_task—when the task is invoked, if the wrapped function throws an exception, that exception is stored in the future in place of the result, ready to be thrown on a call to get().

 ### Waiting with a time limit